Bunnies love carrots and many humans do too! But is it safe for you to enjoy them with histamine intolerance? Are carrots low in histamine?

 Are carrots low in histamine?
 They are naturally low in histamine and other biogenic amines.
 Here are some guidelines for eating carrots if you have histamine intolerance:

-Enjoy low-histamine carrots in moderation and eat more carrots as opposed to drinking carrot juice.
-Although carrot juice is a nutritious beverage, it won’t help you meet your fiber requirements and it will cause a more significant rise in blood sugar that it’s best to avoid.
+Enjoy low-histamine carrots in moderation, and eat more carrots, rather than drinking carrot juice.
+Although carrot juice is a nutritious beverage, it won’t help you meet your fiber requirements, and it will cause a more significant rise in blood sugar that it’s best to avoid.

 Now, find out whether it’s safe to put salt on your carrots.
 Also, discover whether green beans or yams are high in histamine.